hteumeuleu/caniemail/_features/image-avif.md

   }
 }
 notes_by_num: {
-  "1": "Webmail rendering depends on browser support."
+  "1": "Support depends on browser and operating system support."
 }
 links: {
   "Can I use: AVIF image format":"https://caniuse.com/avif",